-…and in return, get something much more valuable.
+Give away your best ideas, and in return get something much more valuable.
 Our world is continually more connected physically and electronically.
 Yet that isn’t all we need; we also crave an authentic human connection.

 Adopting an open, generous attitude may require us to reconsider some of our long-standing assumptions.
-If we believe that business opportunities and good ideas are scarce, we will be reluctant to share our best ideas freely.
+If we believe that business opportunities and good ideas are scarce, we are reluctant to share our best ideas freely.
 However, if the best ideas are simply iterations on already proven concepts, they are abundant – not scarce.
-In that case, we should share our best ideas freely to gain something even more valuable: trusting and open relationships with likeminded professionals.
+In that case, we should share our best ideas freely to gain something even more valuable: trusting and open relationships with like-minded professionals.

 As Seth points out in his book, this generation is experiencing a growing dissatisfaction with material wealth.
-Corporations continually push towards standardization and efficiency, and the jobs they provide rarely provide an outlet for individual expression and creativity.
-We buy more things than we need, but an abundance of physical artifacts does not bring lasting satisfaction.
+Corporations continually push towards standardization and efficiency, and the jobs they offer rarely give an outlet for personal expression and creativity.
+We buy more things than we need, but many physical artifacts does not bring lasting satisfaction.
 As a result, many of those entering the workplace are seeking to find connections through meaningful work and relationships based on shared purpose.